lgaspardboulinc31/Deconvolution_review/README.md

 # The expanding toolbox of deconvolution methods for spatial transcriptomics

-This repository contains the code used to generate the figures and the application for the review titled "The Expanding Toolbox of Cell-Type Deconvolution for Spatial Transcriptomics."
+This repository contains the code used to generate the figures and the application for the review titled "The expanding toolbox of cell-Type deconvolution methods for spatial transcriptomics."

 The manuscript can be found here: